-Section 1.3 Our plan does not allow providers to balance bill you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of HAP Senior Plus, an important protection for you is that you only have to pay your cost sharing amount when you get services covered by our plan.
+As a member of HAP Senior Plus, an important protection for you is that after you meet any deductibles, you only have to pay your cost sharing amount when you get services covered by our plan.
 Providers may not providers to add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.